Inpatient Mental Health

 The goal of our strength-based treatment program is to promote safety and a sense of hope and stability, while encouraging active child and family involvement in treatment within the inpatient unit, and in treatment that follows hospital discharge.

-The therapeutic program introduces the youth involved to a range of techniques designed to assist in stabilizing children in crisis, reducing high risk symptoms, and beginning the acquisition of skill acquisition related to overcoming mental health crises.
+The therapeutic program introduces the youth involved to a range of techniques designed to assist in stabilizing children in crisis, reducing high risk symptoms, and beginning the acquisition of skills related to overcoming mental health crises.
 Program goals include rapid restoration of safety and successful continuation of treatment, and recovery outside the hospital setting.

 A child’s participation in the structured daily program is an important part of a comprehensive assessment.
 The daily schedule is designed to engage each child in a range of developmentally appropriate therapy, school, and daily living experiences.
 The structured activities help organize children in a time of crisis, provide opportunities to learn and practice important coping skills, and provide an assessment of each child’s response to different situations.